muratk3n/thirdwave/en/README.md

 ---

-Quick doomsday check, just wanted to see if there are any spikes in overall earthquakes..
+Quick doomsday check, checking if any spikes in earthquakes, as time series.

 No spikes.
-The signal looks mean-reverting (no need for stat test IMO)
+Signal looks mean-reverting (wout stat test)

 ```python
 import pandas as pd